MohiuddinM/i18n/README.md

 * I like to bundle messages into thematic groups, the i18n tool should support that and help me with it.
 * Dart has awesome **string interpolation**, I want to leverage that!
 * I like build_runner and code generation.
-* I love the name. i18n is hilarious.

 ## Solution